mengucop/lost-and-found/README.md

-This is a Laravel-based web application designed to help students and staff at [Your University Name or UiTM] report, track, and recover lost or found items on campus.
+This is a Laravel-based web application designed to help students and staff at UiTM report, track, and recover lost or found items on campus.
 The system provides a user-friendly platform with features tailored to ensure transparency, ethical posting, and efficient item management.

 ✨ Features
 🔐 User Authentication – Secure login and registration for students and admins.